hudsonburgess/weather-text/readme.md

 ## Project setup

 1. `npm install`
-1. `npm build` - this compiles source files into the `dist` directory
+1. `npm run build` - this compiles source files into the `dist` directory
 1. `npm start` - start the application